tiny2n/Await/README.md

 ### Installation

-Add the files to your project manually by dragging the AwaitKit directory into your Xcode project.
+Add the files to your project manually by dragging the Await directory into your Xcode project.

 ### Usage